aspose-words/Aspose.Words-Products/words/java/conversion/_index.md

 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Microsoft Word Files Conversion via Java" h2="Export Microsoft Office® Word documents to PDF, HTML, Images and fixed-layout formats" >}}
+{{< blocks/products/pf/feature-page-header h1="Microsoft Word File Conversion via Java" h2="Export Microsoft Office® Word document to PDF, HTML, Images and fixed-layout formats" >}}

 {{% blocks/products/pf/feature-page-summary %}}
 There are lot of conversion cases specially whenever there is need of sharing the documents.
 Various apps availible to **convert word to PDF**, HTML and images.
 But the best solution is to enhance the application functionality to add conversion feature for MS Word automation and report generation instead of relying on limited scope of other softwares.
 We are listing few code snippets for automation and batch conversion of files using **Java Word document library** and dvelopers can easily integrate it.